 The 2016-2017 season saw 3 Women placed on the All-UAA squad.
 While 5 men’s players were placed on the All-UAA squad.
 During the year, Senior Michael Arguello reached the ITA New England regional final in singles, the best finish ever for a Brandeis singles player.

 In his time at Brandeis, Kopelman has served as the recruiting coordinator for both programs, during which the Judges have compiled three top 25 recruiting classes, including the 17th ranked recruiting class on the men’s side in 2016.

 Kopelman joined the Brandeis tennis staff in the 2015-16 season.
 He came to Brandeis after a stint as an assistant for the men's and women's teams at cross-town rival Bentley University, his first collegiate coaching experience.
-Kopelman has also coached at clubs including Isla Del Sol Yacht and Country Club in St. Petersburg, Florida, and the New England Academy of Tennis in Natick, Mass.
-In more than 10 years as an instructor, he has coached beginners, top-ranked juniors, aspiring professionals, including 2013-2014 NCAA women's champion Danielle Collins.
+During his two year tenure at Bentley, Kopelman coached11 players to Northeast All-conference selections.

 "Mike has a strong tactical understanding of the college game and a great way of communicating his knowledge." says head coach Ben Lamanna, in his 11th year with the Judges.
 "I also admire his path to get here - from club tennis at Florida State, to D1 tennis at Boston University, and an assistant coach at D2 Bentley.
 I know he is ready to make an immediate impact on our team culture and performance on the court.
 I can't wait to get started with him."

-Kopelman also serves as assistant equipment manager.
+Kopelman also serves as an equipment manager.